-You might qualify to claim the foreign tax credit if you paid foreign income taxes.
+If you paid foreign income taxes, you might qualify to claim the foreign tax credit.
 The foreign tax credit helps relieve the burden of paying taxes twice on the same income.
-The credit is nonrefundable and is subject to carryover and carryback for any amounts you can't use in the current tax year.
+The credit is nonrefundable.
+You can have carryover and carryback for any amounts you can't use in the current tax year.

 The tax must be imposed on you.

 You must have paid or accrued the tax.